cbrandolino/log/books.md

 ## November 2019

-- The Art of Statistics, David Spiegelhalte, 3.5
+- The Art of Statistics, David Spiegelhalter, 3.5

 ## October 2019